-The strip ticket can be used in the 2nd class of several railway lines in The Netherlands and even to Leer in Germany.
+The strip ticket could be used in the 2nd class of several railway lines in The Netherlands and even to Leer in Germany.

-In 1985 Green Persil (Groene Persil) is introduced to the Dutch market.
-This is the first washing powder without phosphate in the Netherlands.
-This is more environment friendly than existing washing powders.
-Two years later a free strip ticket is given away as a promotional gift to buyers of Green Persil.
-This strip ticket is enclosed in the packaging.
+In 1985 Green Persil (Groene Persil) was introduced to the Dutch market.
+This was the first washing powder without phosphate in the Netherlands.
+It was more environment friendly than existing washing powders.
+Two years later a free strip ticket was given away as a promotional gift to buyers of Green Persil.
+This strip ticket was enclosed in the packaging.

-This strip ticket has almost the same validity as a 'normal' strip ticket.
-During weekdays this ticket is not valid between 7 and 9 am.
-The last day of this promotional activity is march 31st 1988.
+This strip ticket had almost the same validity as a "normal" strip ticket.
+During weekdays this ticket was not valid between 7 and 9 am.
+The last day of this promotional activity was March 31st 1988.

 Download the Groene Persil leaflet. [pdf, opens in a new window]

-Sjakie Schram (1927 - 1989) is a singer from Amsterdam.
-He becomes famous in Holland in 1966 with a song called 'Glaasje op, laat je rijden' ('Had a drink, let someone else drive').
-This song reaches the number 2 position in the Dutch charts.
-In 1980 he releases a song about the just introduced strip ticket, 'Overal met je strippenkaart' ('Everywhere with your strip ticket').
-He releases the song for a second time in 1984.
-The song isn't successful.
+Sjakie Schram (1927 - 1989) was a singer from Amsterdam.
+He became famous in The Netherlands in 1966 with a song called "Glaasje op, laat je rijden" ("Had a drink, let someone else drive").
+This song reached the number 2 position in the Dutch charts.
+In 1980 he released a song about the just introduced strip ticket, "Overal met je strippenkaart" ("Everywhere with your strip ticket").
+He released the song for a second time in 1984.
+The song wasn't successful.

 Take a look at the lyrics. [opens in a new window]

-In 2009 the abolishment of the strip ticket is started.
-The strip ticket is replaced by a smard card, the OV-chipkaart.
-Rotterdam and Amsterdam are the first cities where the OV-chipkaart is the only valid transport ticket.
-In november 2011 the strip ticket is abolished in the last regions.
+In 2009 the abolishment of the strip ticket was started.
+The strip ticket was replaced by a smard card, the OV-chipkaart.
+Rotterdam and Amsterdam were the first cities where the OV-chipkaart was the only valid transport ticket.
+In november 2011 the strip ticket was abolished in the last regions.

-However the province of Zeeland decides to cease the sales of driver sold strip tickets on 1 January 2012.
-It is replaced by a regional strip ticket which is sold by the driver.
+However the province of Zeeland decided to cease the sales of driver sold strip tickets on 1 January 2012.
+It was replaced by a regional strip ticket which was sold by the driver.

 |Date of abolition||Area||Means of transport|